Bentall Dental Centre

-A dental implant is an artificial tooth root replacement and is used in prosthetic dentistry to support restorations that resemble a tooth or group of teeth.
+A dental implant is an artificial tooth root replacement and is used in prosthetic dentistry to support restorations that resemble a tooth or group of teeth that your cosmetic dentist downtown can help you with.
 The tooth is crafted from porcelain.

 There are several types of dental implants; the most widely accepted and successful is the osseointegrated.
 A typical implant consists of a titanium screw (resembling a tooth root) with a roughened surface.
 An osteotomy or precision hole is carefully drilled into the jawbone and the implant is installed in the osteotomy.